holding-digital/coding_test-de/README.md

 You will need to:
 * Create a local git repository
 * Download the docker file provided from a link provided by e-mail: `serve.tar`
-* Create a microsservice to serve the needs above
+* Create a micro-service to serve the needs above
 * Submit your repo and any relevant comments

 Please don't use any external storage services.
 In case you need a database, you are free to use an emulator from a testing framework of the language you chose.
 In case you need SQL, make your code deal with a SQLite file.